Ebola Virus: Symptoms, Diagnosis and Treatment

 It is a deadly disease and starts off with a virus.
 It consists of five strains.
 These strains can make you sick.

-When it enters the body, it kills cells.
+According to disease control and prevention, when it enters the body, it kills cells.

 The virus has extremely harmful body effects as it completely ruins the immune system.